google/tensorflow-recorder/README.md

 where:
 * `split` can take on the values TRAIN, VALIDATION, and TEST
-* `image_uri` specifies a local or google cloud storage location for the image file.
+* `image_uri` specifies a local or Google Cloud Storage location for the image file.
 * `label` can be either a text based label that will be integerized or integer

 ## Flexible Schema